SFe-Team-was-taken/SFe/format-specification/section7.md

 ## 7.6 "inst" sub-chunk

-The inst sub-chunk is a multiple of 22 bytes.
-(SFe32)

-The inst sub-chunk is a multiple of 260 bytes.
-(SFe64)
+The inst sub-chunk is a multiple of 22 bytes in SFe32, and a multiple of 260 bytes in SFe64.

-Its structure is like this (SFe64):
+Its structure is like this in SFe64:

 ```
 struct sfInst